Do I have to pay to display my poster?

 How do I get a letter of invitation to support my visa application?

 If a letter of invitation is required to support your visa please contact us at firstname.lastname@example.org once you have registered.
 We are only able to provide invitation letters to individuals who have registered and paid to attend the International Forum.
 If for any reason your visa application was unsuccessful, we will be able to refund your registration fee in line with our terms and conditions and upon receipt of proof of unsuccessful application.

 What do I do with my poster after the International Forum?

 Posters must be removed from the venue by 16:30pm on Thursday 30 April 2020.
 Any posters remaining will be removed by the venue and disposed of.

 Will I have somewhere to store any poster tubes/cylinders/cases?

-Unfortunately we have no space to store any items.
-Any poster tubes/cases left in the venue will be disposed of.
-If you would like to re-use your case/tube to carry your poster from the venue at the end of the event on Friday, we advise you to store this in your hotel or the venue cloakroom (you may have to pay a small fee, set by the venue).
+Unfortunately, we have no space to store any items.
+Any poster tubes/ cases left in the venue will be disposed of.
+If you would like to reuse your case/ tube to carry your poster from the venue at the end of the event on Thursday, we advise you to store this in your hotel or the venue cloakroom (you may have to pay a small fee, set by the venue).